cleverlight/lightenna/_includes/presentations/2024-08-12-write-markdown-for-future-proof-publishing.md

 {% if include.pres %}Note: {% endif %}
 This isn't a git tutorial as such, so please see our [Git series](https://www.lightenna.com/tech/git/) for the fundamentals.

-The goal is to make code repos updateable by lots of users simultaneously.
+The goal is to make code repos updatable by lots of users simultaneously.
 Everything I'm advocating for here is designed to serve that end.
 The key is to make sure that the code is always in a state that can be built and run.
-That tends to be less of an issue when publishing documentation, notes or summaries alongside the code, but the pricipal still applies.
+That tends to be less of an issue when publishing documentation, notes or summaries alongside the code, but the principle still applies.

 The best way to achieve that is to:
 * Identify a source branch